Karl-Seryani/PetFarm/README.md

-After cloning the repository on your machine run: git checkout yourusername (put your username)
+After cloning the repository on your machine run: git checkout -b yourusername (put your username)

 This will create a branch where you can make changes.